gromas/polysat/README.md

 Telegram group for discussions https://t.me/polysatgroup

-ATTENTION: Some UNSATisfable formulas with unsatisfable circular logical deadlocks this solver mark wrong as SATisfable.
+ATTENTION: At this time all UNSATisfable problems whitch contains an unsatisfable circular logical deadlocks (CLD) this solver mark wrong as SATisfable.
            I works for solution of this problem.
 Thank you for your patience.